 In trades, we started this week with a day of backtesting.
 We then missed a trading day and later in the week had to change our usual routine to a later trade start of mid-afternoon.

 The late start provided a different challenge.
-You will know of the interest rate change and the sudden effect this news had on sterling.
+You will know of the interest rate change and the immediate effect this news had on sterling.
 Our trade start time this week was after the interest change news and, therefore, after much of the action had already taken place.

-Working the 23 second chart is rapid.
+Working the 23-second chart is rapid.
 Strategies have to be clear and decisions decisive.
 Miss the exit signal and the chart is away from us into ‘no man’s land’ before we know it.